 Editor’s note: This is adapted from an article by Keith Anderson which appeared in Leading Ideas on January 30, 2013.
-This To the Point version has been edited for brevity and is accompanied by a one-page PDF that may be downloaded and shared with others.
+This To the Point version has been edited for brevity and is accompanied by a PDF that may be downloaded and shared with others.

 It’s a common complaint among clergy types, “Sunday morning sports are taking people away from worship!”

 The exasperation that accompanies it goes deeper than just whether a family shows up on a Sunday.
 It’s the lament of loss of the privileged place that the Church — and clergy — once enjoyed in our culture.
 But in our lament we risk alienating the very young families we seek to engage.